gu-fan/riv.vim/README.rst

    **DON'T PANIC!**

-1. A brand new html theme for riv, provide much better view experience in browser.
+1. A brand new html theme for riv, provides much better view experience in browser.

-   you can preview it at http://rykka.github.io/rst-html-theme/test
+   You can preview it at http://rykka.github.io/rst-html-theme/test

    Any suggestion and other themes are welcome.

    Also, code syntax highlighting and themes are now supported, you can change the theme by setting ``g:riv_html_code_hl_style``, default is 'molokai'.
-(This option may change name in future.)
+   (This option may change to ``g:riv_code_theme`` in future.)

-   You can add your css theme's dir at ``g:riv_css_theme_dir``.

-   then set the style to the filename.
+   You can add your css theme's dir at ``g:riv_css_theme_dir``. then set the style to the filename.

+   For view and edit in vim, you can use most morden themes like molokai.
+   And the Galaxy.vim_ can be a good choice too.

-2. An option for auto convert to html on write is added:
+2. Auto convert to html on ``:w``:

-   ``g:riv_auto_rst2html``, set it to 1 to active.

-   default is 0.
+   Use option ``g:riv_auto_rst2html``, set it to 1 to active. default is 0.

    If you even don't want to refresh the browser, use InstantRst_.

-3. New syntax and method for local files that is much better, simpler, and robust (#72).
+3. New syntax and method for local files, which is much simpler, and robust.

+   see `#72`_ for details.

    Just input ``xxx.rst`` or ``xxx/``,
    Then use ``:RivCreatLink`` or ``<C-E>ck``,